• Products

 • Risk Management: Implementation of risk mitigation measures to enhance the security and reliability of the depository system.

-NSDL and CDSL stand out as significant depository institutions in India, playing a crucial role in securely managing electronic securities and streamlining transactions for investors.
-NSDL, being the larger depository, offers a diverse range of services, holds a larger market share and is strongly associated with the National Stock Exchange.
-Conversely, CDSL has demonstrated consistent growth and has formed a partnership with the Bombay Stock Exchange.
+NSDL, being the older and larger depository, offers a diverse range of services, holds a larger market share, and is closely associated with the National Stock Exchange (NSE).
+Conversely, CDSL has demonstrated consistent growth and has formed a partnership with the Bombay Stock Exchange (BSE).

 Did you enjoy this article?